welteki/docs.actuated.dev/docs/install-agent.md

 Make sure you've read the [Actuated EULA](https://github.com/self-actuated/actuated/blob/master/EULA.md) before registering your organisation with the actuated GitHub App, or starting the agent binary on one of your hosts.

+If you missed it in the "Provision a Server" page, we recommend you use Ubuntu 22.04 as the host operating system on your Server.

 ## Install the Actuated Agent

 1. Download the Actuated Agent and installation script to the server